anonfoxer/SigmaDelete/README.md

-Way faster then before, feel fre to DM me with any suggestions: owl#8486
+Way faster than before, feel fre to DM me with any suggestions: owl#8486